Garth619/wines-by-jennifer/wp-content/plugins/ajax-load-more/README.txt

 ** Add-on required

-= Shortcode Parameters =
+### Shortcode Parameters

 Ajax Load More accepts a number of parameters that are passed to the WordPress query.
-These parameters are transferred via shortcode - don't worry, creating  your custom shortcode is simple with the intuitive [Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/screenshots/#shortcode-builder)
+These parameters are transferred via shortcode - don't worry, creating a custom shortcode is easy with the intuitive [Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/screenshots/#shortcode-builder)

 *   **repeater** - Choose a repeater template (<a href="https://connekthq.com/plugins/ajax-load-more/custom-repeaters/">Add-on available</a>).
 Default = ‘default’
 *   **post_type** - Comma separated list of post types.
 Default = ‘post’
+*   **sticky_posts** - Preserve sticky post ordering in Ajax listing.
+Default = false
 *   **post_format** - Query by post format.
 Default = null
 *   **category** - A comma separated list of categories to include by slug.
 Default = null
 *   **category__not_in** - A comma separated list of categories to exclude by ID.
 Default = null